ta3ag/lbd/docs/BackendTutorial/source/about.rst

 Global variable, struct and array support, char and short int, are added in this chapter.
 About 300 lines of source code are added to do this.
 The Cpu0 supports PIC and static addressing mode, both of which area explained as their functionality is implemented.

+:ref:_sec-othertypesupport:

+In addition to type int, other data type like pointer, char, bool, long long, structure and array are added in this chapter.

 :ref:`sec-controlflow`: